nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 # Understanding Call Stack
 ![call stack](./media/jre-3.png)

-Place to store and keep track of what happening line by line on our code --> Call Stack - used by JS engine to keep track of where you code is, in execution
+A place to store and keep track of what is happening line by line on our code --> Call Stack - used by JS engine to keep track of where your code is, in execution
 ```javascript
 function subtractTwo(num){
     return num-2;